mreka91/Hacker-News-2/README.md

   Login system.
   Adding posts and comments.

+- The content of project isn't logical data.
 - The project should be public and, tested of two classmates .

 ## Technologies